Gamewarrior1andBowser/Gamewarrior1andBowser/README.md

 - 💬 Ask me about any of my projects, I'm always passionate to share my work with others!
 - 📫 How to reach me: I can be contacted over discord "@RoninTheDev" or by email "Gamewarrior1andbowser@gmail.com"
 - 😄 Pronouns: He/Him, Although I support LGBTQ+ and their variety of pronouns...
 I'm cool with the ones I was born with.
-- ⚡ Fun fact: My dream job is to one day work as a game developer at Nintendo.
+- ⚡ Fun fact: My dream is either to work as a game developer at Nintendo, or to collaborate on a game with Toby Fox.

 ## My projects
 1. __Kirby and the Siege of Popstar:__ a Kirby fangame that I'm making, although I've gotten a bit of help here and there with it...
 I've done most of the model design and all the coding for it myself using RPG in a Box's unique coding language: Bauxite.
 The fangame is currently an open Beta that's avalible for play on Windows, Mac and Linux.
 Download link: "https://drive.google.com/drive/folders/1Q7NbIqxVtw2E9KZa_NJjfhEJW8NaQ6cS"